 - Add the eggplant mash to the masala and stir fry for a few minutes.

-- Garnish with chopped green chilli and fresh cilantro.
+- Garnish with chopped green chillies and fresh cilantro.

 Notes

-- Take care to remove all of the skin and the burnt bits after roasting the eggplant.
+- Take care to remove all of the skin and the burnt bits after roasting the eggplants.

 Jane Bedia says